 Cash Redemption Method.
-When cash redemptions of Creation Units are available or specified for a Fund, they will be effected in essentially the same manner as in-kind redemptions.
+When cash redemptions of Creation Units are available or specified for the applicable Fund, at that Fund's sole discretion, they will be effected in essentially the same manner as in-kind redemptions.
 In the case of a cash redemption, the investor will receive the cash equivalent of the In-Kind Redemption Basket minus any Transaction Fees, if applicable.
-Cash redemptions may cause a Fund to incur certain costs that it would not have had had the redemption been in-kind.
-These costs may include brokerage costs, execution, price movement and other costs and expenses related to the execution of trades by a Fund, including taxable gains or losses it might not have incurred if the redemption had been in-kind.
-To the extent that these costs are not offset by the Transaction Fees a Fund's NAV will be negatively impacted.
+Cash redemptions may cause the applicable Fund to incur certain costs that it would not have had had the redemption been in-kind.
+These costs may include brokerage costs, execution, price movement and other costs and expenses related to the execution of trades by the applicable Fund, including taxable gains or losses it might not have incurred if the redemption had been in-kind.
+To the extent that these costs are not offset by the Transaction Fees of the applicable Fund's NAV will be negatively impacted.